kru01/ISAD_QLTuyenDung/README.md

 ### To link Oracle with WinForms

 1. Open `ISS_QLTuyenDung.sln` with Visual Studio 2022.
+1. Modify `Others/OracleConfig.cs` to fit your environment.
 1. On the taskbar, select `Project` &rarr; `Manage NuGet Packages...`.
 1. Move to `Browse` tab, search for `oracle`, and install `Oracle.ManagedDataAccess.Core`.
-1. Try to run the program, if it still fails, proceed to step 5.
+1. Try to run the program, if it still fails, proceed to step the next step.
 1. Locate the path to `Oracle.DataAccess.dll` with Windows File Explorer.
     - Mine was `...\Oracle21c\dbhomeXE\ODP.NET\bin\4`.
 1. Back to VS2022, in the `Solution Explorer`, right-click `ISS_QLTuyenDung`.
     - It's right beneath `Solution 'ISS_QLTuyenDung' (1 of 1 project)`.
 1. Select `Add` &rarr; `Project Reference...`.
 1. Move to `Browse` tab, then click `Browse...` at bottom right of the window.
-1. Navigate to the path at step 5.
+1. Navigate to the path at step 6.
 1. Select `Oracle.DataAccess.dll` then `Add`.
     - Try to run the app, if it still fails, o7 then since I got mine to work at this point.